polarysekt/polarysekt.github.io/_posts/2011-08-30-Init-Polarysektion.md

 or

-whatever your preferred [CTOR](/glossary/) might be.
+whatever your preferred [CTOR](/glossary/#CTOR) might be.

 ## Anyway

 In times past, partial implementations of hastily compiled blogs were usually thrown together hurredly and somehow supposed to be taken as something useful.
 Well, in very minor ways, some posts were, but not as you would say "blog-worthy", assuming of course you speak like that.

-In any case (as it may be), this is the new-and-improved cliché...

-Having a new outlook on things can at times make all the difference.
-Sometimes it is quite helpful to take a break, a rest, even a nap; returning to the project is all the more refreshing, especially after solving that one stupid bug which was somehow completely invisible previously...
+Here at the polarysektion, we speak like that.
+Also, there are still many hastily thrown-together posts that have not yet elevated from draft status.

+In any case (or more specifically, `default`, in this particular `switch` ), this is the new and (hopefully) improved iteration.
+Though it may just be yet another variation on a similar theme.

 So this blog aims to be about what is... not what could be- or what once was prior to thousands of irreversible changes...

-We'll roll back about two permutations... hopefully we've something salvageable out of the mess which is completely non-functional with the new changes...
+We'll roll back about two [permutation](/glossary/#permutation)s, and create entirely new [combination](/glossary/#combination)s.

-## New Changes

-Completely revamped, old-school-multi-page, static site, with just a little bit of newfangled tech.

-Just like something right out of the 90's, but with HTML5, CSS3, SASS, and some minification.

-Oh, and there are some cute transitions and animations sprinkled throughout.

-## Coming Soon

-* Code Highlighting
-* Comments Sections
-* Social Media Sharing

 ## Outtro

-Don't stop.
-(Get it, Get it...)
+Don't stop, just return control to the system.

 ```python
     pass